 If you receive a DPN take it seriously and act fast.
 You will usually have 21 days before the ATO can go to Court.

 The DPN regime is tough – but receiving a DPN does not mean game over.
-We have used at least four ways to successfully challenge DPNs, and save our clients hundreds of thousands dollars from ATO mistakes.
+We have been successful in defending directors against DPNS in at least four ways, and in the process have saved our clients hundreds of thousands dollars from ATO mistakes.

 1. The DPN was sent to the wrong address